Trusted by

 5.0

-Combining various old pension pots into one means less admin to worry about, and potentially lower overall management charges, plus with a SIPP you can gain greater control over your investments.
-Moving pensions is not advisable if you have a DB pension, and you should also first check out whether you'll incur exit fees or a loss of benefits if you move.
+Combining various old pension pots into one means less admin, and potentially lower costs, so there are benefits.
+Plus, with a SIPP you can gain greater control over your investments.
+Moving pensions is not advisable if you have a Defined Benefit (Final Salary) pension, however, and you should also first check out whether you'll incur exit fees or a loss of benefits if you move.
 But if consolidating is an option for you then there are 3 things to consider: Firstly - fees.
 How much are you paying, and could you be paying less elsewhere?
 Secondly - growth.
 How has your pension performed, and how does that measure up to other funds and providers?
 Thirdly - does a SIPP work for you?
 Visit our Best Personal Pensions & SIPPs page for data on fees and performance and our Guide to SIPPs page more information on how SIPPs work and whether they're right for you.